Pojulu people: Marriage

-This is a marriage arranged by both parents of a girl and parents of a boy.
+This is a marriage arranged by the parents of both the girl and the boy.
+This marriage in most cases is routed to pre-existing family friendship between the two families, especially among the parents.
+It can also be done in instances where the involved parties have challenges dating or finding a partner by themselves.
 When both families have agreed to the marriage, then the dowry is paid in installments until it is completed.